Teffandi/NTT-Hardware/README.md

 # Number Theoritic Transform

+## Goals
-this repo aim to implement NTT algorithm into radix 2,4 and 16 core
+this repo aim to implement NTT algorithm into radix 2,4 and 8 core.
+The core will be used to proccess N-th point input, where it is expected to support up to 2^18 point.

 ## Running Testbench